 Ahead of the bigg launch of Untitled Ape’s Epic Adventure on 5th November (at Thought Bubble and online), here’s the complete strips featuring (what became) Untitled Cat, Untitled Ghost and Untitled Ape…

 This monstrosity was saved under the name ‘ugly cat’ and was from a real-life story that Gareth Brookes recounted to me (it wasn’t about him).
-It was originally part of my banal pig funnies where i did a three-panel gag strip every day for a month way back in 2007 (see them here, although the website’s crap and old now) and it didn’t have a title.
+It was originally part of my banal pig funnies where i did a three-panel gag strip every day for a month way back in 2007 and it didn’t have a title.
 On the comments, Gary Bainbridge described it as ‘the untitled cat one’ and the name stuck.
 That’s why all these characters have this nonsensical name.

 Next, the above strip was a strip for MEAT magazine where the idea of Untitled Cat wandering through bizarre landscapes started to materialize (again the strip didnt have a title).
 We never saw John again, and Cat’s character was to become a bit more robust.

 The above strip is from Banal Pig Comic #4 and this is where Untitled Cat’s character and look (obnoxious and fat) starts to take shape.
 The ghost (untitled ghost, of course), features in the story of Untitled Ape’s Epic Adventure too, and this strip can read as part of that narrative if you really want to.

 Here’s the first appearance of Untitled Ape alongside Untitled Cat.
 This was deliberately unfinished and I was never that happy with it, but the elements are there- Cat riding on Ape’s back, the galloping and screaming, but as with Cat’s first outing, Ape looks horrendous.